Computer Clocks and Codes

 Mainframe Computers are installed wherever "zero downtime" is essential — in hospitals, government departments, airports, banks and other large companies.
 The majority of these run on IBM mainframes, using z/OS — IBM's flagship operating system.

-AT&T’s Unix (with its offshoot Linux), and Windows Server (owned by Microsoft) are the two major operating systems available.
+AT&T’s Unix (with its offshoot Linux), and Windows Server (owned by Microsoft) are the two server operating systems.

 Operating Systems — Desktops (and Laptops)